Halsey (singer)

-Ashley Nicolette Frangipane (/ˌfrændʒᵻ'pɑːni/ FRAN-jih-PAH-nee; born September 29, 1994), known professionally as Halsey (/ˈhɔːlzi/ HAWL-zee), is an American singer and songwriter.
-She was born and raised in New Jersey.
-Gaining attention from self-released music on social media platforms, she was signed by Astralwerks in 2014 and released her debut EP, Room 93, later that year.
-She released her debut studio album, Badlands, in 2015.
-The album was later certified Double Platinum by the Recording Industry Association of America (RIAA), as were its tracks "Colors" and "Gasoline".
+Ashley Nicolette Frangipane (/ˌfrændʒᵻ'pɑːni/ FRAN-jih-PAH-nee; born September 29, 1994), known professionally as Halsey (/ˈhɔːlzi/ HAWL-zee), is an American singer-songwriter and actress.
+Noted for her distinctive singing voice, she has received several accolades including three Billboard Music Awards, a Billboard Women in Music Award, an American Music Award, and three Grammy Award nominations.
+She was on Time's annual list of the 100 most influential people in the world in 2020.

-In 2016, she was featured on The Chainsmokers' single "Closer", which topped the charts in over 10 countries, and was later certified 14× Platinum by the RIAA.
-Her second studio album, Hopeless Fountain Kingdom (2017), consisted of more "radio-friendly" music than her previous releases; its singles "Now or Never" and "Bad at Love", both reached the top 20 of the Billboard Hot 100, with the latter peaking in the top five.
-In 2018, she released the single "Eastside" alongside Benny Blanco and Khalid, which reached the top ten on the Billboard Hot 100.
+Halsey was born and grew up in Central Jersey.
+Gaining attention from self-released music on social media platforms, she signed with Astralwerks in 2014 and released her debut extended play (EP), Room 93, in October of that year.
+Her debut studio album, Badlands (2015), was met with critical and commercial success—debuting at number two on the Billboard 200.
+It was certified double platinum by the Recording Industry Association of America (RIAA), along with its singles "Colors", "Gasoline" and "New Americana", the latter of which became her first entry on the US Billboard Hot 100 at number 60.

-Halsey's third studio album, Manic (2020), became her best selling album worldwide, while its lead single "Without Me" became her most successful single as a lead artist.
-Her fourth studio album, If I Can't Have Love, I Want Power (2021), moved away from her previous sound in favor of a darker industrial sound; described by Halsey as "the album [she] always wanted to make", it was produced by Nine Inch Nails members Trent Reznor and Atticus Ross and received generally positive reviews.
+In 2016, Halsey co-performed with the Chainsmokers on their single "Closer", which topped the charts in the US and ten countries, also receiving 14× platinum certification by the RIAA.
+Her second studio album, Hopeless Fountain Kingdom (2017) embodied a more "radio-friendly" sound and debuted atop the Billboard 200, while its singles "Now or Never" and "Bad at Love", both entered the top 20 of the Billboard Hot 100—the latter peaked within the top five.
+Her 2018 single, "Eastside" (with Benny Blanco and Khalid), found continued success and peaked within the top ten.
+Later that year, she was moved to Capitol Records.

-In 2020, Billboard reported that Halsey has sold over 1 million albums and received over 6 billion streams in the United States.
-She is noted for her distinctive singing voice.
-Her awards include three Billboard Music Awards, as well as a Billboard Women in Music Award, an American Music Award, one GLAAD Media Award, an MTV Video Music Award, and nominations for three Grammy Awards.
-Halsey was named Songwriter of the Year by BMI Film & TV Awards in 2021.
-She was also included on Time annual list of the 100 most influential people in the world in 2020.
+Halsey's third studio album, Manic (2020), became her best selling album worldwide.
+Its lead single, "Without Me" topped the Billboard Hot 100, received diamond certification by the RIAA, and yielded her furthest commercial success as a lead artist.
+Her fourth album, If I Can't Have Love, I Want Power (2021), moved away from her previous sound in favor of a darker industrial sound to generally positive reception.
+She then parted ways with Capitol in 2023, following a controversy surrounding the release of her non-album single, "So Good" the year prior.
+After signing with Columbia Records, Halsey's fifth studio album The Great Impersonator followed in 2024.
+By 2020, Billboard reported that her albums had sold over one million combined units, and received over six billion streams in the United States.
 Aside from music, she has been involved in suicide prevention awareness, sexual assault victim advocacy, and racial justice protests.